 Agios Pharmaceuticals use of Natural Language Processing for Clinical Safety

-At Agios, Linguamatics I2E has been used for 10 years.
-Stuart Murray (Director, Informatics) said that one reason I2E is used is speed: to get decision support as fast and as comprehensively as possible.
-“We’ve used I2E from very early exploratory research to discover targets for our pipeline through to pre-clinical development looking for safety signals, and now most recently for pharmacovigilance to understand what is going on in our clinical trials”.
+At Agios, Linguamatics NLP has been used for 10 years.
+Stuart Murray (Director, Informatics) said that one reason NLP is used is speed: to get decision support as fast and as comprehensively as possible.
+“We’ve used NLP from very early exploratory research to discover targets for our pipeline through to pre-clinical development looking for safety signals, and now most recently for pharmacovigilance to understand what is going on in our clinical trials”.
 In clinical safety workflows, NLP is being used to mine AE reports, extract case data from call center records, and assist with initial coding of reported events and WHO drugs.
 A recent use case explored the risk of a rare (potentially life-threatening) adverse event, Differentiation Syndrome, in patients on trial of Agios’s IDH1-inhibitor AG120.
-I2E was used to extract key information from Serious Adverse Event (SAE) Report Forms.
+NLP was used to extract key information from Serious Adverse Event (SAE) Report Forms.
 The extracted data was visualized as networks in Cytoscape and enabled clinicians to explore the patterns of symptoms between patients, and critically, identify those at risk.

 NLP to support Medical Coding in Adverse Event Report Processing

-Once a drug is on the market, market, pharma companies need to screen huge volumes of reports for potential adverse events from patients in the real world.
+Once a drug is on the market, pharma companies need to screen huge volumes of reports for potential adverse events from patients in the real world.
 Within pharmacovigilance workflows, reports are received from many sources – call center feeds, emails, regulatory AE reports and more.
 These are often in everyday language, and so have to be coded into a standardized format to allow database processing.
 For the adverse event, indication, medical history, etc. the Medical Dictionary for Regulatory Activities (MedDRA) must be used.
 Most of the coding is manual and time consuming.
 Only when the verbatim exactly matches a MedDRA term, is coding is automatic.
 For example, a verbatim might read: “I really got ill the other day, had a horrible headache and couldn’t sleep for two days.”
 “Headache” has an exact match in MedDRA, so can be auto-encoded, but “couldn’t sleep” is not a MedDRA term and so has to be manually coded to “sleeplessness”.
 Linguamatics worked with CSL Behring to develop an NLP workflow that doubled the level of auto-coding (from only 30% of adverse events, to over 60%).
 Use of NLP reduced manual time by 50%, improved coding consistency, and can reduce risk for case processing and medical evaluation.

 Digital Transformation for Safety